About Us: Leadership

 Dave received a PhD in Molecular and Cell Biology from Thomas Jefferson University in 2005 and a B.Sc./Hons in Biomedical Sciences from Sheffield Hallam University in 1996.

 Chief Operating Officer

 Erin Brubaker serves as Code Bio’s Chief Operating Officer.
-She leads strategic planning and oversees day-to-day operations of the company, with responsibility for ensuring optimal resource allocation while thoughtfully scaling the organization to accommodate future growth.
+She leads corporate strategy and governance, early commercial strategy, and oversees day-to-day operations of the company, with responsibility for ensuring optimal resource allocation while thoughtfully scaling the organization to accommodate future growth.

-She brings extensive experience in the pharmaceutical and biotechnology industry, including 25 years of experience at GlaxoSmithKline where she held positions of increasing responsibility enterprise-wide across R&D, Business Development, and Commercial businesses.
-Her last role at GSK was VP of R&D Strategy and Operations for the Pharmaceutical division.
-Most recently she served as Vice President, Corporate Development at Passage Bio, where she had an expanded role that included operational leadership in Portfolio Strategy, New Product Planning, and Corporate Governance.
+She has extensive and proven leadership experience in the biotechnology and pharmaceutical industry, which includes a 25-year career at GlaxoSmithKline (GSK) where she held positions of increasing responsibility enterprise-wide across Commercial, Business Development, and R&D in the global pharmaceutical business.
+Erin has specific business experience in Gene Therapy and Biopharmaceuticals, as well as therapeutic expertise in Rare Diseases, Musculoskeletal, Metabolic, Immunology, Gastrointestinal, Urogenital, Cardiovascular, and Infectious Diseases.
+Her last role at GSK was Vice President, R&D Strategy and Operations, where she was responsible for managing scientific governance and other global-scale initiatives.
+Most recently, she served as Vice President, Corporate Development at Passage Bio, where she had an expanded role that included operational leadership in Portfolio Strategy, New Product Planning, and Corporate Governance.